AmerMuhamed/Hospital_Database_Management/README.md

 Don't forget to add jar files to project

-and move the JDBC files before runing project
+and move the JDBC file before runing project

+Don't forget to run Query on SQL Server before Runing